reedx385/Computer-Science-/README.md

 # Computer-Science-
 Assignments from Computer Science: Python
-This is a repository of my assignments, labs, practice sets, and exams from my Computer Science at UMN
+This is a repository code I wrote for my assignments, labs, practice sets, and exams from my Computer Science at UMN